jonyang6483/Project-4-Movie-Projections/README.md

 * ##### <b>Machine Learning</b><br> #####
   For the machine learning portion, we chose to use a SciKitLearn Random Forest model due to the algorithm's high degree of accuracy, the reduced chance of overfitting, and the need to use a supervised model..<br>.<br>

   The initially we cleaned the dataset by separating the month from the released date.
 We also dropped any null values within the columns and rows.
+Through several testing of the hidden layers the most optimized was 3 layers with 20 neurons, 8 neurons, and 1 respectfully.
 This resulted in an accuracy of .5595325231552124
 ![image](https://github.com/jonyang6483/Project-4-Movie-Projections/assets/117343047/c3be8eac-851c-4439-ae0f-51c17c7a593a)
 ![image](https://github.com/jonyang6483/Project-4-Movie-Projections/assets/117343047/b5b16c42-4288-4436-b0ff-ec4ac01e2c13)